directus/directus/docs/guides/real-time/chat/javascript.md

 ```

 - `createDirectus` is a function that initializes a Directus client.
-- `authentication` authenticates a user with the login and password.
+- `authentication` provides methods to authenticate a user.
 - `realtime` provides methods to establish a WebSocket connection.

 ## Establish and Authenticate a WebSocket Client